pudly/schmopera-hugo/content/articles/the-global-pandemic-strikes-the-metropolitan-opera.md

 +++
 The Metropolitan Opera has gone dark, as have so many other organizations around the world to do its part in mitigating the coronavirus pandemic.
 The protection of human life takes precedence over art even as we acknowledge how vital and nourishing art is to life.
 It is unfortunate then that as General Manager Peter Gelb adheres to Center for Disease Control recommendations to control the spread of COVID-19 he has opted to abandon his soloists by evoking the Force Majeure provision in the AGMA collective bargaining agreement to avoid payment to Met soloists during the cancellation period.

+> Of course, the stakes are higher for the major companies - but so are the resources.

 When I reviewed the Met Orchestra at Carnegie Hall in May, 2018 it was at the height of the James Levine crisis and morale within the orchestra was reported to be understandably low.
 Their three-concert series opened under the baton of the music director of the City of Birmingham Symphony Orchestra, Mirga Gražinyte-Tyla.
 As I reported, the orchestra appeared to embrace her generous manner on the podium.
 In retrospect it was as if they were ushering in the beginning of a new era.

 That new era is here.
 Yannick Nézet-Séguin has entered his first full season as the music director at the Met.
 How sad that in announcing the Met's 2020-21 season and the addition of the first European tour by the Met Orchestra in 20 years, it has taken this course.
 26 opera companies in North America have waived Force Majeure and many have adopted plans to pay their soloists at least 50% of their fees.

 Artists understand that in a time of a global pandemic sacrifices must be made.
 But these sacrifices must also be shared across the companies.
 One wonders where, with the exception of the Houston Grand Opera, major opera companies rest on this issue.
 Certainly the Met could be leading the way.
 Instead it has chosen to notify its artists of its decision via an impersonal and officious email that appears to hides behind  the health crisis.

+> Perhaps the Guild can play a role in helping to mitigate the financial impact of the health crisis or at least in the remuneration of the singers.

-Of course the stakes are higher for the major companies but so are the resources.
+Of course, the stakes are higher for the major companies - but so are the resources.
 If Gelb has explored options such as establishing a fund raising campaign to offset cancellation costs or postponing and/or reverting to in-concert rather than full productions for some of the remaining season, he should share his process.

 The Met is my local opera company.
 It is also one of the largest performing arts organizations in the world.
 I would like to believe it is also a community, of which as an audience member I am a part, and not merely a machine that cranks out opera.
 The Met is a large corporation but it shouldn’t respond to this health crisis by eating its own.